nikkodg/nikkodg.github.io/README.md

 A senior interested in Data Science, QA, Software Development, and DevOps.

-California State University Los Angeles
+Pursuing a bachelors of Computer Science at California State University Los Angeles

 ## Main Programming Languages: